 Cancer Clinical Trials at UVA Health

-U.S. News & World Report has ranked UVA the No. 1 hospital in Virginia.
-Five of our specialties are among the top 50 in the U.S., including our cancer services.
+U.S. News & World Report has ranked our cancer, lung cancer surgery, and colon cancer surgery services as “high performing,” placing us in the top 10% of cancer centers in the nation.
 We're also the only cancer center in Virginia listed in Becker’s 100 hospitals and health systems with great oncology programs.

 How Cancer Clinical Trials Differ